PaulCampbell/lochearnhead-sunrise/README.md

 It uses https://github.com/PaulCampbell/iot_manager as the backend

-That thing is configured something like this:
+IOT Manager is configured something like this:

 ```javascript
 import createIotManager from 'iot_manager'